ustwo/bdd-crossplatform-apps/docs/testing_codebase_comments.md

 Ok, so slow compared to *what*?
 Yes, they tend to be slower than unit tests, but in our experience they are much faster than manual tests.

 A BDD suite for a normal size app can easily take a couple of hours to run.
 Is that slow?
-Running 500 tests manually will take considerably longer, putting aside how boring is to repeat the same test script manually over and over again.
+Running full regression manually will take considerably longer, putting aside how error prone and boring is to repeat the same test script manually over and over again.

 You can and should use [tags](https://github.com/cucumber/cucumber/wiki/Tags) to limit the number of tests you run and leave full regressions to for example nightly builds.